arangodb/arangodb/Documentation/Books/Manual/Administration/Configuration/RocksDB.md

 To keep individual shards at a reasonable size (i.e. at least 512KB), keep this value to at most `block-cache-shard-bits / 512KB`.
 Default: 4.

-### Logging

-`--rocksdb.max-log-file-size` (Hidden)

-Specify the maximal size of the info log file.
-When the file size is reached, a new file will be created.
-If set to 0, everything will be written to one file.
-Default: 0.

-`--rocksdb.keep-log-file-num` (Hidden)

-The maximum number of info log files to be kept.
-Default: 1000.

 `--rocksdb.recycle-log-file-num` (Hidden)

 Number of log files to keep around for recycling.
-Default: 0.

-`--rocksdb.log-file-time-to-roll` (Hidden)

-Time for the info log file to roll (in seconds).
-If specified with non-zero value, log file will be rolled if it has been active longer than `log_file_time_to_roll`.
-Set to 0 to disable.
 Default: 0.

 ### Miscellaneous